TanvirMain49/Cupon-Vault/README.md

 ---

 ## 🎯 Project Overview
 E-commerce stores often provide various types of vouchers and coupon codes for discounts.
-However, finding all these coupons can be tedious. **Discount PRO** collects and organizes all available coupons for popular stores, making it easy for users to:
+However, finding all these coupons can be tedious. **CouponVault** collects and organizes all available coupons for popular stores, making it easy for users to:
 - Browse discounts from different brands.
 - View details such as discount amount, expiry date, and applicable product categories.
 - Copy coupon codes with just one click.